semmelsamu/router/README.md

 ## Setup

-Redirect all requests to one PHP file (`index.php`).
+Redirect all requests to one PHP file.
 A possible solution with the `.htaccess` file could look something like this:

 ```htaccess
 RewriteEngine On